Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Main

 \section{Main}

-Combination therapies improve clinical outcomes by enhancing efficacy and reducing adverse effects through lower doses or complementary mechanisms~\cite{Palmer_2017_combo,Jin2023rationalcancercombo,Ratziu_2023_rational_combo_nash}.
-While drug combinations can enhance treatment efficacy, they also elevate the risk of adverse drug reactions due to drug-drug interactions (DDIs).
-For example, the combination of infliximab and azathioprine has been shown to be more effective than monotherapy in inducing and maintaining corticosteroid-free remission in Crohn's disease, but has also been shown to be associated with infections and other adverse effects~\cite{colombel2010infliximab}.
-Similarly, combining nivolumab with chemotherapy has improved overall survival in advanced esophageal squamous cell carcinoma, yet this approach is associated with higher incidences of treatment-related adverse events~\cite{doki2022nivolumab}.
-These interactions can pose significant risks for vulnerable populations such as cancer survivors~\cite{Murphy2018}, patients with chronic~\cite{Menditto2019} and neurological diseases~\cite{Csoti2019}.
-Despite the potential of combination therapies, identifying clinically effective and safe drug combinations remains challenging due to the overwhelming number of possible drug pairings and the heterogeneity of clinical effects~\cite{Sun2015,sun2016drug}.
+Combination therapies are central to modern treatment: by leveraging complementary mechanisms or dose reduction, they can enhance efficacy, mitigate single-agent toxicities, or both~\cite{Palmer_2017_combo,Jin2023rationalcancercombo,Ratziu_2023_rational_combo_nash}.
+Yet combining agents also increases the risk of adverse drug reactions driven by drug-drug interactions (DDIs).
+For example, infliximab plus azathioprine improves corticosteroid-free remission in Crohn's disease compared with monotherapy but is associated with infections and other adverse events~\cite{colombel2010infliximab}; likewise, nivolumab with chemotherapy prolongs overall survival in advanced esophageal squamous cell carcinoma at the cost of higher treatment-related toxicities~\cite{doki2022nivolumab}.
+These risks are magnified in vulnerable populations, including cancer survivors~\cite{Murphy2018} and patients with chronic~\cite{Menditto2019} and neurological diseases~\cite{Csoti2019}.
+Moreover, identifying combinations that are both effective and safe remains challenging due to the combinatorial explosion of possible pairs and the heterogeneity of clinical effects across patients and indications~\cite{Sun2015,sun2016drug}.

-A major challenge in predicting drug combination effects for novel compounds---those in preclinical or early clinical development---is the absence of critical data that emerge only in later stages.
-These missing data, including clinical safety profiles, long-term efficacy, and pharmacokinetics, constrain accurate prediction of drug interactions and therapeutic effects.
-Accurately predicting drug combinations with limited preclinical data is thus essential for improving clinical success rates~\cite{reality_check_2023}, reducing patient risk and prevent unnecessary clinical investigations.
+A major challenge in predicting drug combination effects for novel compounds---those in preclinical or early clinical development---is the lack of critical data that emerge only in later stages of testing.
+Missing information such as clinical safety profiles, long-term efficacy, and pharmacokinetics limits the ability to accurately forecast drug interactions and therapeutic responses.
+Developing predictive models that can reliably infer combination outcomes from limited preclinical data is therefore essential for improving clinical success rates~\cite{reality_check_2023}, minimizing patient risk, and avoiding unnecessary clinical studies.